elaine84/ds-edu-tour/README.md

     * Models: Making assumptions and exploring their consequences

 * [data8.org](https://data-8.appspot.com/sp16/course) is primarily a student-facing website and its links to computer lab assignments will **not** work for anyone who doesn't have a course account
-* We'll show you everything that goes into making these links work for students and how to find the underlying source materials hosted on GitHub across various repositories belonging to the [data-8 organization](https://github.com/data-8)
+* We'll show you everything that goes into making these links work for students and how to find the underlying source materials hosted on GitHub across various repositories of the [data-8 organization](https://github.com/data-8)

 ### Online textbook: [www.inferentialthinking.com](http://www.inferentialthinking.com/)